marcoesters/ferecrystal_isomers/README.md

 # Usage
 The py files can be used as is and do not require any packages not present in a standard python installation.
 The easiest way to use this module is to change the 'print_isomers.py' file.
 Detailed instructions are presented in there.

+# Requirements
+The module uses string and copy, which are part of the standard Python installation.
+For the unittest, the package six is required for Python 2 and 3 compatibility.